My Fair Lady: Act II

 The ball is a success; Karpathy has declared Eliza to be a Hungarian princess.
 Pickering and Higgins revel in their triumph ("You Did It"), failing to pay attention to Eliza.
 Eliza is insulted at receiving no credit for her success, packing up and leaving the Higgins house.
 As she leaves she finds Freddy, who begins to tell her how much he loves her, but she tells him that she has heard enough words; if he really loves her, he should show it ("Show Me").

 Eliza and Freddy return to Covent Garden but she finds she no longer feels at home there.
 Her father is there as well, and he tells her that he has received a surprise bequest from an American millionaire, which has raised him to middle-class respectability, and now must marry his lover.
 Doolittle and his friends have one last spree before the wedding ("Get Me to the Church on Time").

 Higgins awakens the next morning.
 He finds himself out of sorts without Eliza.
 He wonders why she left after the triumph at the ball and concludes that men (especially himself) are far superior to women ("A Hymn to Him").
-Pickering notices the Professor's lack of consideration, and also leaves the Higgins house.
+Col. Pickering is concerned about Eliza's well-being, calling the police as well as contacting an old chum he believes will help them track her down.

 Higgins despondently visits his mother's house, where he finds Eliza.
 Eliza declares she no longer needs Higgins ("Without You").
 As Higgins walks home, he realizes he's grown attached to Eliza ("I've Grown Accustomed to Her Face").
 At home, he sentimentally reviews the recording he made the day Eliza first came to him for lessons, hearing his own harsh words.
 Eliza suddenly appears in his home.
 In suppressed joy at their reunion, Professor Higgins scoffs and asks, "Eliza, where the devil are my slippers?"